 Business majors may select International Business as a Supporting Area if they choose not to select International Business as their Concentration.

 Business Majors may select Globalization and Technology as a Supporting Area in addition to their Concentration..

 The international business minor creates the knowledge and sensitivity for students to research and consider prior to undertaking business with an overseas partner, no matter what region of the world: Europe and Central Asia, East Asia and the Pacific, South Asia, Latin America and the Caribbean, the Middle East and North Africa, and Africa.

-The objective of the MBA area of emphasis in International Business is to gain an understanding of how U.S. companies can effectively adapt its policies and management styles in the following operational areas as it transitions into the global marketplace: accounting, financial reporting, and human resources.
+The objective of the MBA area of emphasis in International Business is to gain an understanding of how U.S. companies can effectively adapt their policies and management styles in the following operational areas as the company transitions into the global marketplace: accounting, financial reporting, and human resources.